 For clinical trials submitted on the basis of the Regulation, the Implementing Regulation (EU) 2017/556 of 24 March 2017 on detailed arrangements for the good clinical practice inspection procedures pursuant to Regulation (EU) No 536/2014 of the European Parliament and of the Council will apply.

 The Commission Delegated Regulation (EU) 2017/1569 of 23 May 2017, supplementing Regulation (EU) No 536/2014 of the European Parliament and of the Council, will apply to all clinical trials authorised on the basis of the Clinical Trials Regulation.
 It specifies principles and guidelines for good manufacturing practice for investigational medicinal products for human use, and arrangements for inspections.
 Complementary to this, the detailed Commission guideline, adopted on 8 December 2017, on the good manufacturing practice for investigational medicinal products, pursuant to the second paragraph of the Article 63(1) of Regulation (EU) No 536/2014 was adopted on 8 December 2017.

 Both Regulations and the guideline will become applicable at the same time as Regulation (EU) No 536/2014.

 Clinical trials conducted outside the EU

-If clinical trials are conducted outside the EU, but submitted in an application for marketing authorisation in the EU, they have to follow the principles which are equivalent to the provisions of the Clinical Trials Directive (cf. Annex I, point 8 of the "Directive 2001/83/EC.
+If clinical trials are conducted outside the EU, but submitted for marketing authorisation in the EU, they have to follow similar principles to the provisions of the Clinical Trials Directive (Annex I, point 8 of the Directive 2001/83/EC.

-Clinical trials conducted outside of the EU should also be conducted in accordance with principles equivalent to those of Regulation 536/2014 as regards the rights and safety of the subject and the reliability and robustness of the data generated in the clinical trial.
+Clinical trials conducted outside of the EU should also be conducted in accordance with principles equivalent to those of the regulation as regards the rights and safety of the subject and the reliability and robustness of the data generated in the clinical trial.